 The OBO, OBBO, and BB+1 Rules

-Since the dealer draws their second card after all live player hands have been completed, players are less likely to make successful double downs and splits versus certain upcards.
+Since the dealer draws their second card after all live player hands have been completed, players are less likely to make successful double-downs and splits against certain upcards.
 The dealer, who takes all wagers from doubles and splits when holding a natural, adds 0.10% to the house edge of ENHC games.
-With that said, some casinos enforce special rules such as Original Bets Only (OBO) to partially offset this and make the games more attractive to casual players.
+With that said, some casinos enforce special rules such as Original Bets Only (OBO) to partially offset this and to make the games more attractive to casual players.

 When OBO is in place, the players lose only their original wagers to the dealer’s naturals.
 Any additional wagers on doubling and splitting push with the dealer’s blackjack and are returned to the player.
-The impact on the casino advantage and the optimal strategy plays is the same as playing standard hole-card (HC) blackjack.
+The impact on casino advantage and optimal strategy is the same as in standard hole-card (HC) blackjack.
 The presence of OBO adds around 0.03% to players’ long-term expectation.

-Another variation of OBO is the Original and Busted Bets Only (OBBO) on dealer naturals.
-As the name implies, the player loses only the bets made on busted hands plus a single unit from all non-busted hands they have at the table when the dealer draws to a natural.
+Another variation is the Original and Busted Bets Only (OBBO) on dealer naturals.
+As the name implies, the player loses only the bets made on busted hands, plus a single unit from all non-busted hands they have at the table when the dealer draws to a natural.
 OBBO adds approximately 0.02% to the casino’s advantage.

 A Glance at Microgaming’s Bespoke European Blackjack Redeal Variation

-Microgaming’s European Blackjack Redeal is such a bespoke variation of ENHC blackjack that we believe it deserves a special, albeit a brief mention here.
-The piping-hot graphics are hardly the main attraction here although they certainly improve the quality of one’s gameplay.
+Microgaming’s European Blackjack Redeal is such a bespoke variation of ENHC blackjack that we believe it deserves a special – albeit brief – mention here.
+The vibrant graphics are hardly the main attraction, although they certainly enhance the gameplay experience.

-This unique variation offers the following set of rules – 2 full decks, a dealer standing on all 17, no peek, no insurance, no doubling after a split, splitting once to up to two hands, and doubling only on hard totals of 9, 10, and 11.
+This unique variation offers the following set of rules: two full decks, a dealer standing on all 17, no peek, no insurance, no doubling after a split, splitting once to create up to two hands, and doubling only on hard totals of 9, 10 and 11.

 We know what you’re thinking.
 What a lousy set of rules, right?
 The variation compensates for all these restrictions with more liberal rules where splitting paired aces is concerned.
 Unlike most other online ENHC variations, European Blackjack Redeal allows you to take as many hits on your split aces as you like.
-However, unlike ten-value cards, such as K-10, cannot be split.
+However, ten-value cards such as K-10 cannot be split.

 This variation’s biggest claim to fame, however, is the redeal option.
 It gets activated after each initial draw of the cards, granting players the opportunity to change their first two cards or the dealer’s upcard.
 While this sounds great when you end up with lousy stiffs, using the feature normally comes at a cost.

-The exact price you have to pay for a redeal varies depending on the dealer’s and player’s odds of winning, i.e. the strength of the player’s hand in relation to the strength of the dealer’s upcard.
+The exact price you have to pay for a redeal varies, depending on the dealer’s and player’s odds of winning – that is, the strength of the player’s hand in relation to the dealer’s up-card.
 The software displays the cost of using the feature on each hand.

 The redeal is free on certain hands.
-For example, we were offered a redeal at no cost when dealt K-8 versus a 5.
-Then again, who would like to throw away this advantageous hand when the dealer is in a bust mode, right?
+For example, we were offered a redeal at no cost when dealt K-8 against a 5.
+Then again, who would want to throw away such an advantageous hand when the dealer is in bust mode, right?

-Also, the feature gets deactivated after the player decides to split a pair.
-You are entitled to a maximum of five redeals during a single round of play.
-As for the house edge under this ruleset, it is estimated at 0.40%, which basically coincides with the edges of most ENHC variations.
+Furthermore, the feature is deactivated after the player splits a pair.
+You are entitled to a maximum of five redeals during a single round.
+As for the house edge under this ruleset, it is estimated at 0.40%, which broadly coincides with the edges of most ENHC variations.

 Strategy Suggestions for European (ENHC) Blackjack